KurtPrimavera/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 ICMP is a protocol that Ping uses.
 Ping -t ping domain controller's private IP address from Client 1.
 Configured firewall in wf.msc to open the port of domain controller for Client 1.
+Logged in to the domain as website.com\username.
 </p>
 <br />